Missouri City Grandparents’ Rights Lawyer

 If there is an existing custody case, either that one of the parents filed or that the state filed against the parents, the grandparent may choose to interject.
 Other times, the parents might acknowledge that they are not equipped to care for the child.
 In these cases, the parents may consent to the grandparent obtaining custody of the child.

-If you are a grandparent who serves a parent-like role for your grandchildren, you may wonder what rights you have to see that child or make decisions related to their well being.
+If you are a grandparent who serves a parent-like role for your grandchildren, you may wonder what rights you have to see that child or make decisions related to their well-being.
 Fortunately, our Missouri City grandparents’ rights lawyers could help you exercise your rights and provide legal advocacy when taking action to protect your grandchildren.
 To learn about how our firm works hard to protect the best interests of children, speak with a member of your legal team today.
+Call us at 713-714-3710 in Houston or at 512-572-1207 in Austin.